jasonwei20/jasonwei20.github.io/_pages/about.md

 Hi.
 I'm a second year student at Dartmouth College, studying Computer Science and Engineering.
 I'm interested in machine learning, deep learning, and computer vision.

+I am currently interning at Oracle's machine learning office in Hanover, NH.

-I currently work with [Professor Saeed Hassanpour](https://www.hassanpourlab.com/) on deep learning for medical image analysis.
+I also work with [Professor Saeed Hassanpour](https://www.hassanpourlab.com/) on deep learning for medical image analysis.